 Category C. There are no adequate and well-controlled studies in pregnant women.
-Patients should be advised to notify their physician if they become pregnant or intend to become pregnant during treatment with ZYPREXA.
+Patients should be advised to notify their physician if they become pregnant or intend to become pregnant during treatment with ZYPREXA RELPREVV.

-Neonates exposed to antipsychotic drugs (including ZYPREXA) during the third trimester of pregnancy are at risk of experiencing extrapyramidal neurological disturbances and/or withdrawal symptoms following delivery.
+Neonates exposed to antipsychotic drugs (including ZYPREXA RELPREVV) during the third trimester of pregnancy are at risk of experiencing extrapyramidal neurological disturbances and/or withdrawal symptoms following delivery.
 There have been post-market reports of agitation, hypertonia, hypotonia, tremor, somnolence, respiratory distress and feeding disorder in these neonates.
 These complications have varied in severity; while in some cases symptoms have been self-limited, in other cases neonates have required additional medical treatment or monitoring.

-ZYPREXA should be used during pregnancy only if the anticipated benefit outweighs the risk, and the administered dose and duration of treatment should be as low and as short as possible.
+ZYPREXA RELPREVV should be used during pregnancy only if the anticipated benefit outweighs the risk, and the administered dose and duration of treatment should be as low and as short as possible.

-Olanzapine had no teratogenic effects in rats or rabbits at oral dose levels up to 18 and 30 mg/kg/day, respectively.
-However, resorptions were increased in rats at oral doses greater than 4 mg/kg/day.
-Foetal weight was decreased in both species at oral doses greater than 1 and 8 mg/kg/day, respectively, and foetal development was retarded in rats at doses greater than 4 mg/kg/day.
-Oral administration of olanzapine to pregnant rats resulted in prolonged gestation and an increased incidence of stillbirths at doses greater than 5 mg/kg/day.
+In rats or rabbits, there was no evidence of teratogenicity following oral administration of olanzapine during the period of organogenesis at respective doses up to 18 and 30 mg/kg/day (9- and 30-fold the maximum clinical oral dose, based on mg/m2), or following an intramuscular injection of 75 mg/kg olanzapine pamoate monohydrate to rats at the beginning of organogenesis (similar to clinical exposure, based on plasma AUC).
+In rats, resorptions were increased and foetal development was retarded at an oral olanzapine dose of 18 (but not 4) mg/kg/day.
+Foetal weight was decreased in both species at oral doses of 4 (but not 1) and 30 (but not 8) mg/kg/day.
+Oral administration of olanzapine to pregnant rats resulted in prolonged gestation and an increased incidence of stillbirths at a dose of 10 (but not 5) mg/kg/day.
 Oral administration of olanzapine to rats prior to mating and throughout mating, gestation and lactation was associated with transient decreases in offspring activity levels at doses of 0.25 mg/kg/day or greater.

-Labour and Delivery
+Labour and delivery